 The second stream are the medial axis techniques for analyzing 2D shapes.
 For animate objects represented by simple closed contours, Blum argued in 1973 [8] that medial axes are an intuitive and effective representation of a shape, in contrast to boundary fragments.
-Leyton proposed a process grammar approach to these in 1988 [42].
+Leyton proposed a process grammar approach to these in 1988 [43].
 He argued that any shape is a record of motion history, and developed a grammar for the procedure for how a shape grows from a simple object, say a small circle.
-A shape grammar for shape matching and recognition via medial axes was then developed by Zhu and Yuille in 1996 [90].
-An example is shown on the left in Figure 17.
-The dog should be read as a node A in the parse tree and the fragments below it as the child nodes for a production rule that expands the dog into its limbs, trunk, head and tail.
-The circles are the maximal circles on which the medial axis is based and allow one to create horizontal arrows between the parts, so that the production yields not merely a set of parts but a configuration.
+A shape grammar for shape matching and recognition via medial axes was then developed by Zhu and Yuille in 1996 [91].